adlnet/xapi-jqm/README.md

 - Experience with jQuery, jQuery Mobile and Javascript are a plus
 - Experience with xAPI

-### Demos
+### Setup & Demos

 A list of demos available for a starting point in using xapi-jqm.
-More to come, please stand-by.

 #### Course